dequelabs/combobo/README.md

 * `select`: selects the currently highlighted option
 * `getOptIndex`: returns the index (within the currently visible options) of the currently selected option.
 * `reset`: clears the filters and deselects any currently selected options.
+* `setOptions`: accepts 1 argument which is HTML code in *String* format.
+Adds one option to the existing dropdown list.
+* `setNoResultFound`: shows the *No results found* in dropdown if the matching options not available
+* `emptyDropdownList`: Empty the options in the dropdown list
+* `updateSelectedOptions`: Empty all the options and update with selected options in the list
+* `setCurrentOptions`: Sets the current Option from the current options list

 ### Example usage